Medically reviewed by Drugs.com. Last updated on Feb 10, 2023.

 The cancerous breast tissue removed during surgery may undergo further analysis.
 This can include looking for certain molecular and genetic characteristics that sometimes influence decisions regarding additional therapy.
 In addition, the results may provide information relevant to cancer risk in family members.

 After surgery, your doctor may recommend radiation therapy, chemotherapy, hormone therapy, targeted therapy, or a combination of therapies.
 Additional therapies decrease the risk of cancer returning or spreading.
 Radiation therapy usually is recommended after a lumpectomy to destroy any cancer cells left behind and to prevent the cancer from returning.
-Without radiation therapy, the odds of the cancer returning increase by about 25%.

 The need for chemotherapy depends on how much the cancer has spread and the molecular characteristics of the cancer.
 In some cases, chemotherapy is recommended before surgery to shrink a large tumor so that it can be removed more easily.
 Chemotherapy is usually necessary if cancer returns.